trevyn/i54_/README.md

 ## Premise

-Both Javascript and GraphQL natively represent large (over 32-bit) numbers as signed double-precision floating-point values, and do not have primitives representing large integers.
+Both Javascript and GraphQL natively represent large (over 32-bit) integers as signed double-precision floating-point values, and do not have primitives representing large integers.

 This presents a problem when wanting to represent an integer larger than a `u32` in Rust, while maintaining type interop with Javascript and GraphQL.